-- Optimising the design of collection and waste transport systems together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - The planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues - Reword objective to include consideration of the waste hierarchy.
+- Optimising the design of collection and waste transport systems (including the use of alternative fuels such as biofuels) together with the use of local / regional markets / reprocessing and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - The planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues - Reword objective to include consideration of the waste hierarchy.